 In addition to the requirements in UWS 14, 17, and 18, students must adhere to the Medical School's Professional Behavior Code (see below).
-Unprofessional behavior toward patients, faculty, peers and the public are significant issues in the evaluation and promotion of medical students.
-These factors will be considered in the grading and promotion process in all four years of medical school.
-Inappropriate behavior may be grounds for failure to promote, dismissal, and/or denial of the degree.
+Unprofessional behavior may be grounds for failure to promote, dismissal, and/or denial of the degree.
 Separate and apart from a violation of the School's Professional Behavior Code, a student also may face university disciplinary action, as noted in UWS 14, 17, and 18, regarding the same action.